thumbliner/thumbliner/bio.md

 > “This paper, by its very length, defends itself against the risk of being read.”<br>
 > —  Winston Churchill

 ---

+Glad to have you!
+This site is self-contained.
+Most LLMs can translate and explain, but it takes a human to judge and make meaning.<br>

+Your questions and ideas are welcome, even silly ones.
+Just send three at a time.<br>

+cast [at] thumbliner [dot] com

+---